art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 4. Start text-generation-webui and wait for the UI to open in your web browser.
 Navigate to the "Model" tab, select your model from the drop-down list, and click "Load".
 <img src="../_static/img/ooba_load_model.png" alt="text-generation-webui Load Model" width="400" height="auto" style="padding: 10px;"/>

-5. In your `MantellaSoftware/config.ini` file, set `alternative_openai_api_base` to "http://127.0.0.1:5000/v1" (without quotes).
-Don't worry about the `model` setting in `MantellaSoftware/config.ini`, it will be overriden by the model selected in text-generation-webui.

 ```{admonition} Note
 :class: seealso